ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 .. note::
    * To reduce the size of collections, certain files and folders are excluded from the collection tarball by default.
 See :ref:`ignoring_files_and_folders_collections` if your collection directory contains other files you want to exclude.
-   * If you used the now-deprecated ``Mazer`` tool for any of your collections, delete all files that Mazer added to your :file:`releases/` directory before you build your collection with ``ansible-galaxy``.
    * The current Galaxy maximum tarball size is 2 MB.

 You can upload your tarball to one or more distribution servers.
 You can also distribute your collection locally by copying the tarball to install your collection directly on target systems.